dalzoj/TextClassificationProject/README.md

 ### Running the Preprocessing Script
 * `--pt` specifies the type of preprocessing to apply (`normal` or `spellchecker`).
+* `--stemm` specifies whether to apply a stemming thread.

 To preprocess the data with normal processing, execute:
 ```